Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

   > [Info] This setting depends on the action and is not available in all actions.

   - *Created*
-  Date of creation.
+  Date and time of creation.

   - *Modified*
-  Date of modification.
+  Date and time of modification.

-[comment]: <> (Editing tool bar - icons Pause/Stop?)

   - *ID*
-  Action ID number.
+  Action identification number.
+The ID number is automatically assigned by the system.

   [comment]: <> (Oli fragen)

   - *Transition ID*
-  Transition ID number.
+  Action identification number.
+The ID number is automatically assigned by the system.

 ## Create view